HartP97/ADAS_using_OpenVino/README.md

 Advanced Driver Assistance System (team-project) - developed for the Intel Edge AI Scholarshap @Udacity

 ## Motivation
-Making roads a safer place and ADAS available to the majority of people, not only to those who can’t afford a new Car with special and expensive addons.OpenVino offers a great opportunity as we can bring AI based analysis to the edge (for example inside a smartphone sized device mounted in your car and connected the cars board computer).
+Making roads a safer place and ADAS available to the majority of people, not only to those who can’t afford a new Car with special and expensive addons with Intel Hardware and Software plotform.OpenVino offers a great opportunity as we can bring AI based analysis to the edge (for example inside a smartphone sized device mounted in your car and connected the cars board computer).
+OpenVINO also helps in quick deployment and polymorphism of some code on multiple devices like intel GPU,CPU and accelerators like HDDL and FPGA.

 ## Our Mission
 - making driving safer and more convenient